Xorice/Roblox-Graphic2d/README.md

 Separate the `Canvas` from Drawing Cycle as an `Instance`

-* The Forzen canvas won't be clear by Graphic2d anymore.
+* The Forzen canvas won't be cleard by Graphic2d anymore.
 So this behaviour may lead to `Memory Leak`

 * You can't freeze a Canvas that isn't using.